wavesoftware/plugs/docs/design-doc.md

 ## The Idea

-A Plugs library became as an idea to create a safe, easy to use, plugin system for JVM world.
-It has been thought out to take the best parts of the technologies described above without, hopefully, any of drawbacks.
+A *Plugs* library become as an idea to create a safe, easy to use, plugin system for JVM world.
+It has been thought out to use the best parts of the technologies described above without, hopefully, any of drawbacks.

-A Plugs library consists of two main parts.
+A *Plugs* library consists of two main parts.
 Server part, codenamed *"powerstrip"*, and plugin (client) part, named *"plug"*.

-A Plugs library **promise** to bring a plugin style system that have:
+A Plugs library **promise** to bring a plugin system that have:

  * Isolated classpath using OSGi containers like: Felix, Equinox, etc.
  * Easy integration of server part, as a drop-in library, for any technology like Java EE Server, Spring, Guice, Dagger2, or any other.
- * Easy Plug module Maven generator (Gradle, SBT also), that takes all jar dependencies and bundle them in Uberjar OSGi module.
+ * Easy *Plug* module Maven generator (Gradle, SBT also), that takes all jar dependencies and bundle them in Uberjar OSGi module.
 Provided scope dependencies became OSGi imports.
- * Easy to use Plugs installers, that download, configure and enable plugs, from code manifests at runtime.
-Installers are backed by Maven, YUM, and other providers.
+ * Easy to use *Plugs* installers, that download, configure, and enable plugs, all from code manifests at runtime.
+Installers are backed by Maven, YUM, and other technologies.
+ * Easy to use *Plugs* installers that download, configure, and run plugins, all based on code manifest, also when operating the application on the target environment.
+Installers are supported by Maven, YUM and other technologies.

 ## The Architecture

 ![Plugs Architecture](https://g.gravizo.com/source/svg/%27architecture101?https%3A%2F%2Fraw.githubusercontent.com%2Fwavesoftware%2Fplugs%2Fdevelop%2Fdocs%2Farchitecture.puml)

-Above diagram showcases a sample setup with Plugs library.
-In example ACME app there are tree Plugs components deployed:
+Above diagram showcases a sample setup with *Plugs* library.

+In example ACME application there are tree *Plugs* components deployed:

- * **powerstrip-api** - an API for Plugs server (contains configuration, and setup)
+ * **powerstrip-api** - an API for *Plugs* server (contains configuration, and setup)
  * **powerstrip-felix** - a implementation of powerstrip-api with Apache Felix
- * **plugs-maven-installer** - a installer that searches, download and install plug modules, based on user code
+ * **plugs-maven-installer** - a installer that searches, download and install *Plug* modules, based on user code

-In this example we use `plugs-maven-installer` so there is also a Maven repository deployed, with published plugs modules as artifacts (this repository can be repote or local).
-In this example there are two modules:
+In this example we use `plugs-maven-installer` so there is also a Maven repository deployed, with published *plugs* modules as artifacts (this repository can be remote or local).
+In this example there are two example
+modules:

  * coyote-module
  * bunny-module

-Both modules can use any jar dependencies, they like.
-It is possible even to use different versions of the same libraries, as each Plug module is separated in its own classpath.
+Both modules can use any jar dependencies, as they like.
+It is possible even to use different versions of the same libraries, as each *Plug* module is separated in its own classpath.

-Powerstrip API can be used to dynamically install, update, and remove Plug modules at runtime.
+Powerstrip API can be used to dynamically install, update, and remove Plug modules at application runtime.